akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/getting_started_fuse.md

 For this tutorial, as described in the [Software Stack](softwarestack.md), I'll choose *Wildfly*

 Red Hat requires you to *verify* the settings.
 After that you can click on *finish*.
-Now sit back and wait or get yoursels a drink of your choice.
+Now sit back and wait or get yourself a drink of your choice.
 Creating the project takes quite a while.

 [Back to tutorial overwiew](index.md)<br>